Stratification of spaces of locally convex curves by itineraries: Introduction

 Given $n\in\NN$, $n\geq2$, let

 \begin{theo} For $w_0,w_1\in\Word_n$, if $r > r_{\bullet}(n)$ and $\cL_n^{[H^{r}]}[w_1]\cap \overline{\cL_n^{[H^{r}]}[w_0]}\neq\emptyset$, then $\mult(w_0) \le \mult(w_1)$. \end{theo}

-Notice that the conditions imply $w_0 \tok w_1$.
+Notice that these conditions imply $w_0 \tok w_1$.
 We prove Theorem \ref{theo:multHk} in Section \ref{sect:Hk}.
-In a follow-up paper, we apply an argument similar to Poincar\'e duality to obtain from the itinerary stratification (Equation \eqref{equation:stratification}) a CW complex $\cD_n$ with a cell of dimension $\dim(w)$ for each $w \in \Word_n$ and a weak homotopy equivalence $c:\cD_n\to\cL_n$.
-The reader may find a preliminary version of this construction in the last sections of the preprint \cite{Goulart-Saldanha}.
+In \cite{Goulart-Saldanha-cw} we apply an argument similar to Poincar\'e duality to obtain from the itinerary stratification (Equation \eqref{equation:stratification}) a CW complex $\cD_n$ with a cell of dimension $\dim(w)$ for each $w \in \Word_n$ and a weak homotopy equivalence $c:\cD_n\to\cL_n$ (see also \cite{Goulart-Saldanha} for an older version of this construction).
 A similar finite dimensional construction is presented in \cite{Alves-Saldanha2} with the aim of computing the homotopy type of the intersections of two real Bruhat cells.
 In both cases, the Whitney condition is violated (see Equation \eqref{equation:acbHk}).
-Theorem \ref{theo:multHk} allows us to circumvent, in the construction of $\cD_n$, the inconvenient fact that Conjecture \ref{conj:multtok} remains an open problem (for $n>4$).
+Theorem \ref{theo:multHk} allows us to circumvent, in the construction of $\cD_n$, the inconvenient fact that Conjecture \ref{conj:multtok} remains an open problem (for $n>4$; but see \cite{Saldanha-Shapiro-Shapiro} and \cite{Saldanha-Shapiro-Shapiro1} for some recent partial results).

 \goodbreak

 The space $\cL\Ss^2(I)\approx\cL_{2}(-1)\sqcup\cL_{2}(1)$ of closed nondegenerate curves in $\Ss^2$ was originally studied by J. Little in the seventies \cite{Little}, and shown to have three connected components.
 These are, in our notation: $\cL_{2}(+1)$, containing curves with an odd number of self-intersections (counted with multiplicity); $\cL_{2,\conv}(-1)$, the subspace of simple curves; and $\cL_{2,\nconv}(-1)$, containing curves with positive even number of self-intersections (again with multiplicity).
 The works of B. Khesin, B. Shapiro and M. Shapiro in the nineties $\cite{Khesin-Shapiro2, Shapiro-Shapiro, Shapiro}$ extended this result for $n$ and $z\in\Spin_{n+1}$ arbitrary, showing that $\cL_{n}(z)$ has one or two connected components: one if and only if it does not contain convex curves and two otherwise, one of them being the contractible subspace $\cL_{n,\conv}(z)$.
 In \cite{Saldanha3} the spaces $\cL_{2}(z)$ were completely classified into three homotopy types explicitly described.
 Our approach via the CW complex $\cD_n$ has already allowed further progress on the problem of describing the homotopy types of the spaces $\cL_{n}(z)$ for $n>2$.
 We expect to present our new results, in particular solving the problem for $n=3$.
 For more information, see our final remarks in Section \ref{section:final}.